This is the first part of three in attempting to explain how to make the ATtiny13 flash a LED.

 sleep_mode();

-is all there is to it.
-But what parameter do we pass to set_sleep_mode to enable Power Down Mode?
-Since it’s not in this page of the documentation, if you take a look at the code for the header file itself, at line 253 there’s a #define forSLEEP_MODE_PWR_DOWN that’s applicable to ATtiny13s.
+to enable Power Down Mode?
+Since it’s not in this page of the documentation, if you take a look at the

 We have already set up the WDT to wake the device from sleep when it raises an interrupt, so as soon as the interrupt handler is complete it is safe to go back to sleep.
 Working this in, our code now looks like: